Vue.js in Nette

 }

-If we want to use our autocomplete component in multiple places, we need to pass it information on where to look for data.
-We can do that simply by setting attributes on a particular element – see props above.
+Since we want to use the autocomplete component in multiple places, we need to provide it with information on where to search.
+We do this by setting attributes on the element – see props above.

 ProductsAutocomplete.latte